duckdb/duckdb-web/docs/sql/functions/nested.md

 ## Lambda Functions

-`(parameter1, parameter2, ...) -> expression`.
+DuckDB supports lambda functions in the form `(parameter1, parameter2, ...) -> expression`.
 If the lambda function has only one parameter, then the brackets can be omitted.
 The parameters can have any names.

 ```sql
 param -> param > 1